flagship-io/flagship-ios/README.md

 <aside class="notice">
-<b>FlagShip FrameWork is universal and BitCode supported</b> <br>
+<b>Flagship FrameWork is universal and BitCode supported</b> <br>
 The universal framework for iOS contains architectures for simulators and devices.
 You will therefore be able to run your application on all devices and all iOS simulators.
 </aside>

 if  your app contains a universal framework, the App store will reject your app because of an unwanted architecture.
 You need to add a new build phase, then select `Run Script` to add a new build step after `Embed frameworks`.
-In the `Shell` field, enter the following script:
+In the `Shell` field, enter the script described in the next column.

 ## Swift Package Manager (SPM)

-You can search for **FlagShip** package on GitHub.
-Add your GitHub or GitHub Enterprise account in Xcode’s preferences, and a package repositorie appear as you type.
+You can search for **Flagship** package on GitHub.
+Add your GitHub or GitHub Enterprise account in Xcode’s preferences, and a package repository appear as you type.

 <div class="video-tuto"><img style="max-width:95%;" src="images/swiftPackage.gif"/></div>